 - In the Pitt Review, attention should be drawn to recommendations 14, 15, 16, 17 and 19, which address the role of the Local Authority with regards to flood risk management.
-It recommends that the Local Authority takes a lead role in the management of flood risk with the support of the relevant organisations. - All historical events, including summer 2007, are important in obtaining an understanding of the flood risk posed to the Borough, and should all be considered in the location of new development and as part of any assessment of flood risk. - The accuracy of the Flood Zones in some areas of the Borough is poor; they can be misaligned from the channel or follow a path which does not have a watercourse.
+It recommends that the Local Authority takes a lead role in the management of flood risk with the support of the relevant organisations. - All historical events, including summer 2007, are important in obtaining an understanding of the flood risk posed to the District, and should all be considered in the location of new development and as part of any assessment of flood risk. - The accuracy of the Flood Zones in some areas of the District is poor; they can be misaligned from the channel or follow a path which does not have a watercourse.
 When viewing the Flood Zone data with OS Tiles these inaccuracies are clear, therefore appropriate judgement should be exercised when applying the Sequential Test.
-It may be prudent for a suitably qualified flood risk management specialist to review and assess preliminary site allocations, to advise on local Flood Map issues and areas where further investigation may be required (such as a Level 2 SFRA). - An SFRM study is currently being undertaken for the River Chelt, which will produce updated Flood Maps.
-This information should be incorporated into the SFRA once available and existing Flood Zone maps should be interpreted with caution until the revised outlines become available. - The Chelt main sewer has a large overflow which joins the River Chelt at Arle.
-The Environment Agency recommends that any further development within the catchment area of this sewer system deals with surface water appropriately at the surface so that betterment is achieved.
-An increase in site runoff should not occur as this would increase the sewage flow and would lead to the overflow being used more frequently. - There should be less reliance on the upgrading of the sewer system to higher design standards to accommodate new developments; rather, water should be managed on the surface through the appropriate application of SUDS. - The Environment Agency will require further surface water investigation and mapping to be carried out as part of a Level 2 SFRA. - The Council should produce a Surface Water Management Plan, in line with Pitt Review recommendations, which should provide the basis for managing all local flood risk. - Whilst the SFRA has identified reservoirs with a storage volume greater than 25,000m, there are smaller reservoirs located within the Borough which also pose flood risk.
-Development immediately downstream of any reservoir or impounded water body should be discouraged and will be subject to a Level 2 SFRA if the development is deemed necessary. - Areas susceptible to groundwater flooding within the Borough are largely unknown and the SFRA has not uncovered areas potentially at risk.
-However, the assessment undertaken as part of this SFRA is not exhaustive and the susceptibility to flooding from groundwater must be considered as part of any further FRA.
+It may be prudent for a suitably qualified flood risk management specialist to review and assess preliminary site allocations, to advise on local Flood map issues and areas where further investigation may be required (such as a Level 2 SFRA). - The Environment Agency will require further surface water investigation and mapping to be carried out as part of a Level 2 SFRA. - There should be less reliance on the upgrading of the sewer system to higher design standards to accommodate new developments; rather, water should be managed on the surface through the appropriate application of SUDS. - The Council should produce a Surface Water Management Plan, in line with Pitt Review recommendations, which should provide the basis for managing all local flood risk. - New development adjacent to raised sections of canals will require breach analysis to be carried out as part of a Level 2 SFRA. - Whilst the SFRA has identified reservoirs with a storage volume greater than 25,000m3, there are smaller reservoirs located within the District which also pose flood risk.
+Development immediately downstream of any reservoir or impounded water body should be discouraged and will be subject to a Level 2 SFRA if the development is deemed necessary. - Specific areas susceptible to groundwater flooding within the District are largely unknown.
+The assessment undertaken as part of this SFRA is not exhaustive and the susceptibility to flooding from groundwater must be considered as part of any further FRA.